FOREX-Aussie shines after inflation data, dollar retreats from highs

 in Australia, while the annual pace of core inflation edged up

-for the first time in more than a year, leading investors to
+for the first time in over a year, leading investors to price

 The Reserve Bank of Australia holds its monthly policy